PrestaShop/docs/basics/keeping-up-to-date/backup.md

 tar -czf backup.tar /var/www/html
 ```

-When your archive is ready, you may copy it on your computer.
+When your archive is ready, you may copy it on your computer or to any other safe location.

 ## Database backup